 1 Did I answer what you needed?
 COMMISSIONER VANN-GHASRI: 2 Yes, you 3 answered the question.
-COMMISSIONER SLOVER: So I wanted to 4 5 take a quick moment here, I wanted to bring this 6 up last month; and it's specific to this building, 7 1133 North Capital, I wanted to get an update last month on the building, but I didn't ask. Τ 8 requested a bunch of information between meetings 9 10 and I want to get on record a question, where we 11 stand with negotiations on 1133 North Capital?
-12 have in my hand an article that was published November 12th, 2014 announcing the selection of a 13 development partner for this building.

-MR. GARRETT: Commissioners, in terms of 1133, I am making every attempt to -- I'm borrowing the best and attempting to make the best deal in favor of the residents and the agency that came out the other day, where do we stand on that deal, and now what's the issue, what's the problem?
+COMMISSIONER SLOVER: So I wanted to 4 take a quick moment here, I wanted to bring this 5 6 up last month; and it's specific to this building, 7 1133 North Capital, I wanted to get an update last month on the building, but I didn't ask. Ι 8 requested a bunch of information between meetings 9 and I want to get on record a question, where we 10 11 stand with negotiations on 1133 North Capital?
+12 have in my hand an article that was published November 12th, 2014 announcing the selection of a 13 14 development partner for this building.
+We're now in 2019.
+To my understanding, there was an article 15 that came out the other day, where do we stand on 16 17 that deal, and now what's the issue, what's the problem?
+18 19 Commissioners, in terms MR. GARRETT: 20 of 1133, I am making every attempt to -- I'm borrowing the best and attempting to make the best deal in favor of the residents and the agency